freddyfallon/stock-keeper/README.md

 ## Running the tests

-At the moment, there are just a couple of unit tests run through `npm test` or `yarn test`, depending on which package manager you use.
+At the moment, there are just a couple of unit tests run through `npm test`.